 Flourishing mission & ministry in today’s rural context

-The Rt Revd Dagmar Winter, Bishop of Huntingdon and national Lead Bishop for Rural Affairs, considers how we can flourish in mission and ministry in our rural contexts today.
+The Rt Revd Dagmar Winter, Bishop of Huntingdon and national Lead Bishop for Rural Affairs, considered how we can flourish in mission and ministry in our rural contexts today.

-Introduced by the Rt Revd Gavin Collins, this inaugural lecture includes an open time for questions.
+Introduced by the Rt Revd Gavin Collins, this inaugural lecture included an open time for questions.